2008 Tibetan unrest: Foreign reporter group

 After expelling foreign journalists, the Chinese government selected a group of foreign journalists which were given restricted access to the region.
 The Agence France-Presse and Deutsche Welle reported on the decision by the Chinese government, which allowed a small group of reporters to tour Tibet.
 The journalists allowed to tour Tibet included those from The Wall Street Journal, USA Today, Financial Times, Kyodo News Agency, the Korean Broadcasting System, Al-Jazeera, and the Associated Press.
 The journalists were kept under close control while in Lhasa.
 Chinese authorities said the limited number of journalists permitted to attend and the restrictions on their movements were based on logistical considerations.

 On 27 March, the media tour through Lhasa was disrupted by a group of detained monks from Jokhang Monastery.
 Reports from Taiwanese journalists also invited on the tour stated that the Jokhang monks told them that they had been locked down in the temple even though they had not participated in the riots, and implored the journalists to report the information.
 Padma Choling, the vice-chairman of the Tibetan Autonomous Region, stated that they were locked down pending police interviews in relation to the riots, and that they were released once interviewed.
 He also promised that the monks involved in the protest would be "dealt with" according to law.
 The Tibetan activist group International Campaign for Tibet stated on 28 March that it feared for the welfare and whereabouts of the monks which spoke out during the media tour, specifically those monks from Sera Monastery, Drepung Monastery, Ganden Monastery and Ramoche Temple.
 The group did not explain why it identified four monasteries when the protest involved only monks from Jokhang.
 Choling later told reporters the monks would not be punished.
 Detained monks at Labrang Monastery also reportedly spoke to the journalists on tour, and likewise implored them to report their detainment.
-Subsequent reports of blockades by Chinese authorities at Sera, Drepung, Ramoche and Labrang monasteries reportedly led to starvation conditions.